Liu-group/AutoSolvate/docs/tutorial_multicomponent.rst

 If AutoSolvate is running successfully, the following messages will be printed to your screen::

+   (autosolvate) [pli@pascal tutorial_step2]$ autosolvate mdrun -f MYBOX -q 0 -u 1 -t 300 -p 1 -m 10000 -n 10000 -o 10 -s 10 -l 25 -r
    AutoSolvate is starting in command line mode!
    Running the module to automatically run MD simulations of solvated structure.
-  ['-f', 'water_solvated', '-q', '0', '-u', '1', '-t', '300', '-p', '1', '-m', '10000', '-n', '10000', '-o', '100', '-s', '100', '-l', '250', '-r']
-  Filename: water_solvated
+   Filename: MYBOX
    Charge: 0
    Spinmultiplicity: 1
    Temperature in K: 300
    Pressure in bar: 1
    Steps MM heat: 10000
    Steps MM NPT: 10000
-  Steps QMMM heat: 100
+   Steps QMMM heat: 10
-  Steps QMMM NPT: 100
+   Steps QMMM NPT: 10
-  Steps QMMM min: 10
+   Steps QMMM min: 25
    using srun
    MM Energy minimization
-  srun: job 5791719 queued and waiting for resources
-  srun: job 5791719 has been allocated resources
    MM Heating
-  srun: job 5791725 queued and waiting for resources
-  srun: job 5791725 has been allocated resources
    MM NPT equilibration
-  srun: job 5792049 queued and waiting for resources
-  srun: job 5792049 has been allocated resources
    QMMM Energy minimization
-  srun: job 5792146 queued and waiting for resources
-  srun: job 5792146 has been allocated resources
    QMMM Heating
-  srun: job 5792524 queued and waiting for resources
-  srun: job 5792524 has been allocated resources
    QMMM NVT Run
-  srun: job 5792524 queued and waiting for resources
-  srun: job 5792524 has been allocated resources

 Additionally, these files should all be in your directory now::

-  inpfile.xyz       mmnpt.info          qmmmmin.ncrst     water_solvated.inpcrd
+autosolvate.log  mmheat.info  mmmin.info  mmnpt.in    mmnve.in           MYBOX-mmnpt.netcdf  MYBOX-qmmmheat.netcdf  old.tc_job.dat  qmmmheat.in    qmmmmin.in    qmmm.ncrst  qmmmnvt.info     scr
+inpfile.xyz      mmheat.out   mmmin.out   mmnpt.info  MYBOX-heat.netcdf  MYBOX.pdb           MYBOX-qmmmmin.netcdf   old.tc_job.inp  qmmmheat.info  qmmmmin.info  qmmmnve.in  qmmmnvt.out      tc_job.tpl
-  mmheat.in         mmnpt.out           qmmmmin.out       water_solvated-heat.netcdf
+mmheat.in        mmmin.in     mm.ncrst    mmnpt.out   MYBOX.inpcrd       MYBOX.prmtop        MYBOX-qmmmnvt.netcdf   ptchrg.xyz      qmmmheat.out   qmmmmin.out   qmmmnvt.in  qmmm_region.pdb  tc_job.tpl.bak
-  mmheat.info       old.tc_job.dat      qmmmnvt.in        water_solvated-mmnpt.netcdf
-  mmheat.ncrst      old.tc_job.inp      qmmmnvt.info      water_solvated-qmmmheat.netcdf
-  mmheat.out        ptchrg.xyz          qmmmnvt.out       water_solvated-qmmmmin.netcdf
-  mmmin.in          qmmmheat.in         qmmm_region.pdb   water_solvated-qmmmnvt.netcdf
-  mmmin.info        qmmmheat.info       tc_job.dat
-  mmmin.ncrst       qmmmheat.ncrst      tc_job.inp
-  mmmin.out         qmmmheat.out        tc_job.tpl
-  mm.ncrst          qmmmmin.in          tc_job.tpl.bak
-  mmnpt.in          qmmmmin.info        tc_job.tpl.bak

-Once everything has finished, the main output is the QM/MM trajectory ``water_solvated-qmmmnvt.netcdf``.
+Once everything has finished, the main output is the QM/MM trajectory ``MYBOX-qmmmnvt.netcdf``.
 When you have this file, you can move on to the next step!

+!!!!!!
+continue writing from here
+!!!!!!
 .. warning::

    Longer MM and QM/MM steps are necessary to reach equilibration, and the default settings are more appropriate than what is used here for a production run.